 "Bollocks!
 I'm sorry about that, mate.
 I was just thinking about that on our way back here, I should have given you your own room.
 If you want you can stay in my room tonight and I'll assign you a room tomorrow."
 He smiled apologetically.
 I can feel my cheeks heat up.
 I don't even want to think of the stuff the guys will say if they find out I slept in the Captain's room.

 "With all due respect, Sir, I don't think it's a good idea."

 "I forgot to mention that I'll stay in Ghost's room for tonight."
 He smirked.

 "What about my room?"
-Ghost appeared out of nowhere.
-The sound of his deep voice causing me to tense up again.
+Ghost once again appeared.
+The sound of his deep voice causing me to tense up.
+Again.

 "I'll be staying in your room for tonight, mate."